Send data to Google Cloud Storage

 Important

-Amperity requires the Storage Object Admin role for the courier that is assigned to pull data from Cloud Storage.
+Amperity requires the Storage Object Admin role for the courier that is assigned to pull data from Google Cloud Storage.

 7. Click Save.